takesofficial/cissp/domain6.md

 ## 📊 Metrics and Measurements

-If you can’t measure it, you can’t manage it.
+If you can't measure it, you can't manage it.

 ### Common Metrics
 - Number of vulnerabilities